rahulnadella/ReflectionToString/README.md

 >*PropertiesCache.java* -> This class is an implementation of Properties in Java.
 It is designed using Initialization-on-demand holder idiom.

 >*mutable.properties* -> This properties file contains the recursive property which is defaulted to 'true'.

+####Test
+The test package consist of Plain Old Java Objects (POJO) that construct a model of how to use the Reflection based toString.
+The test class can com.test.mutableObject package and is called ObjectModelTest.java.
+In the ObjectModelTest consists of 2 test cases that using the toString to compare the various test cases that a user may encounter (recursive and non-recursive).

 License
 ------------------------------